Custom Engagement Rings

 As soon as you start comparing or asking around about budgets, this can make it very hard and overwhelming.
 At the end of the day, it is completely personal and nobody will know how much you have spent other than me.
 It does not matter, as long as you can afford it, are comfortable with it and proud of it.

 We can work something out with any budget.
 If you want to invest a lot of money into a piece that will be in future generations to come, that sounds perfect.
 If you would like to create something smaller that is more of a symbol than an investment, that also sounds perfect.

 It is a completely personal experience and I am excited and keen to help either way.

 It is ideal to have a minimum and maximum budget of what you would like to spend, that way we can get together a couple of different choices and you can decide between them what you're after and what your money will get you.

-There are so many different ways to make your ring really unique so if you need some more inspiration let me know, but lets make it something that you cannot buy elsewhere, cannot replicate and only the people you have explained the meaning to understand it.
+There are so many different ways to make your ring really unique so if you need some inspiration let me know, but lets make it something that you cannot buy elsewhere, cannot replicate or only the people you have explained the meaning to understand it.